SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS:

-* To view applications and microservices: READ permission for the "Application management" permission type
+* To view applications and microservices: assign READ permission for the "Application management" permission type
-* To manage applications and microservices (create, update, copy): ADMIN permission for the "Application management" permission type
+* To manage applications and microservices (create, update, copy, delete): assign ADMIN permission for the "Application management" permission type

 On tenant creation there are default roles available that can be used as sample configuration for the above mentioned permissions:
 * Tenant Manager - Can manage tenant wide configurations like applications, tenant options and retention rules.

 Note that for complete application management some additional permission types with different permission levels might be required per feature, for example:
-* [Default subscriptions](/users-guide/enterprise-tenant/#default-subscriptions) for the Enterprise tenant additionally require READ and ADMIN permission for the "Option management" permission type.
+* [Default subscriptions](/users-guide/enterprise-tenant/#default-subscriptions) for the Enterprise tenant additionally requires READ and ADMIN permissions for the "Option management" permission type.
-* [Managing subscriptions](/users-guide/enterprise-tenant/#applications) for the Enterprise tenant additionally requires READ and ADMIN permission for the "Tenant management" permission type.
+* [Managing subscriptions](/users-guide/enterprise-tenant/#applications) for the Enterprise tenant additionally requires READ and ADMIN permissions for the "Tenant management" permission type.

 {{< /c8y-admon-req >}}